Skip to main content

 Note

-The user under whom the job is being run must have write/create access to the specified file.
+The user running the job must have write and create access to the file specified by SummaryFileName.

 DirectiveDescription

-SummaryFileNameThis is the path and name of the file to be created.
+SummaryFileNameThe path and name of the summary file to create.

 Example